 Veltman murder trial: Jury off until after Thanksgiving long weekend

-WARNING: The details in this article may be disturbing to some viewers
+WARNING: The video and the details in this article may be disturbing to some viewers

 The Crown officially rested its case on Thursday after presenting the last of its evidence in the Nathaniel Veltman murder trial, with the jury now off until Oct.
 10.